 Penalty points for new drivers

-It is however remarkably easy to accidently gain points on a driving licence.
-Although not so much ‘accidently’ as it’s often due to lacking in concentration which is especially a concern with new young drivers.
+It is however remarkably easy to accidentally gain points on a driving licence.
+Although not so much ‘accidentally’ as it’s often due to lacking in concentration which is especially a concern with new young drivers.

 With the ever increasing number of speed cameras being erected throughout towns and cities, it’s becoming increasingly easy to get caught off-guard by a camera by driving just a few mile per hour over the speed limit.
 Many regard speed cameras as a nuisance, though the fact remains that those few miles per hour over the speed limit you are traveling at can be the difference of life and death if you were to hit a pedestrian or cyclist.

 Concentration is paramount!
 To help concentration whilst driving, there are a few things you can do to increase this.
 Commentary driving is simply vocally putting into words what you see ahead of you and what you’re going to do about it.
 It may sound a bit daft, but it’s a highly effective method of advanced driving.
 It also significantly improves concentration.
 After a while, you will be able to do this without vocals.
 Emergency services such as the police use this method.
 Opening a window increases oxygen to the brain to aid concentration and also ensuring you are hydrated.

 New rules being considered for learner drivers and newly qualified drivers

 In an attempt to reduce accident statistics for young new drivers, the government has announced plans to overhaul young driver rules to improve safety and reduce insurance costs.
 Among the proposals being considered are: